Tennessee AmeriCorps Programs

 Impact America - Tennessee: Memphis/various sites across TN*

 Impact America - Tennessee AmeriCorps members will implement substantive service-learning projects related to health and economic opportunity in 26 TN counties, primarily around Memphis, Nashville, Knoxville, and Chattanooga.
-AmeriCorps members will be responsible for: providing free vision screenings for 21,000 young children, with follow-up care for those failing the screening; and preparing tax returns for 2,000 low-income households.
-In addition, the AmeriCorps members will leverage 90 additional volunteers who will be engaged in conducting vision screenings at hundreds of childcare centers and assisting with free tax preparation at 4 IRS Volunteer Income Tax Assistance (VITA) sites managed by Impact America.
+AmeriCorps members will provide free vision screenings for 21,000 young children, with follow-up care for those failing the screening, and prepare tax returns for 2,000 low-income households.
+AmeriCorps members will leverage 90 additional volunteers in conducting vision screenings at hundreds of childcare centers and assisting with free tax preparation at 4 IRS Volunteer Income Tax Assistance (VITA) sites managed by Impact America.

 Contact: Suzanne Oates Email: suzanne@memphistr.org